c832026/odin-recipes-two/README.md

 # odin-recipes-two
-Remake of the TOP Project for practicing html
+Remake of the first TOP project for practicing html.